dev-guy/geo/docs/country-selection-requirements.md

 	•	Up Arrow at Top of View while a combobox item has focus: Scrolls up one row; the row above becomes selected and remains at the top of the viewport.
 	•	Down Arrow at Bottom of View while a combobox item has focus: Scrolls down one row; the row below becomes selected and remains at the bottom of the viewport.
 	•	Down Arrow from last row of the last group: Goes to the search input.
-	•	Down Arrow from Group Buttons: Selects the first row in the next uncollapsed group, if there is one, and it is selected.
+	•	Down Arrow from Group Buttons: Goes to the first row in the next uncollapsed group, if there is one.
 If there is no next uncollapsed group, goes to the search input.
-	•	Up Arrow from Group Buttons: Selects the last row in the previous uncollapsed group, if there is one, and it is selected.
+	•	Up Arrow from Group Buttons: Goes to the last row in the previous uncollapsed group, if there is one.
 If there is no previous uncollapsed group, goes to the search input
 	•	Left and right Arrow from a group button goes to the other group button
 	3. Tab and Shift-Tab Navigation
 	•	From Search Input: